 The qualification is available to learners aged 14 or over but a learner is unable to act as a First Aider in the workplace until they reach the age of 16.
 Due to the practical nature of the first aid assessment there are physical demands and learners must be able to demonstrate their skills as in a real-life situation.
 An example of this would be to demonstrate CPR on a manikin at floor level.
 It is recommended that learners should hold a minimum of Level 1 in literacy or equivalent to undertake this qualification.
 It may be possible to allocate a reasonable adjustment to a learner who has a disability, medical condition or learning need; learners should contact their training provider to discuss.
 Any reasonable adjustments granted must be in line with the FAA Reasonable Adjustments Policy.

 The qualification has 6 assigned guided learning hours (GLH) and 7 hours total qualification time (TQT).
 GLH indicates the number of classroom contact hours that the learner will undertake.
 TQT includes GLH but also takes into account any unsupervised learning and is an estimate of how long the average learner will take to complete the qualification.
 The minimum classroom contact time of six hours can be delivered in a single day or spread over a maximum of three weeks, ensuring that each session is a minimum of two hours.
-The class ratio for this qualification is a maximum of 12 learners to 1 Trainer/Assessor.
+The class ratio for this qualification is a minimum of 4 and a maximum of 8 learners to 1 Trainer/Assessor.

 The qualification is valid for three years from the date of achievement.
 It is strongly recommended by the Health and Safety Executive that the learner attends annual refresher training.